jordankoschei/creativehudsonvalley/_posts/2024-04-09-al-olender.md

 The Hudson Valley is where I call home; I live in Kingston.

 I grew up in Baltimore and I had no idea what the Hudson Valley was.
-But moving here, I've created such a beautiful deep community and I've totally fallen in loe with the Hudson Valley.
+But moving here, I've created such a beautiful deep community and I've totally fallen in love with the Hudson Valley.

 I lived in Beacon for one year and Kingston for the rest, and it feels like the first place I've ever lived since living in Maryland that I can call home.